tlegnard/r-docker-cloud-run/r_docker/r-in-docker.md

 From this initial test run we can see the terminal was turned into an R console, which we can now interact with thanks to the -it argument.
 The —-rm argument makes sure the container is automatically removed once we stop it.

-One thing to keep in mind is that when a container start it is startingthe environment from scratch every time the container is started.
+One thing to keep in mind is that when a container start it is starting the environment from scratch every time the container is started.
 Typically if we wanted to run an R script we would need to install packages.
 What we'll want to do is make sure those packages are installed from the get go.
 We can do this by setting up our Docker file to serve as a blueprint.
 The Docker file sets up the container image.
 We can build the container from the Docker file and it will have all of the code and packages and software needed to run our R environment in isolation and execute our script.
 Our software is self contained!

 ### Setting up the Docker file